PedroS11/twitch-live-extension/README.md

 ![Extension List](./assets/extension_no_hover_icon_changelog.png "Extension")
 ![Extension Over](./assets/extension_hover_icon_changelog.png "Extension Over")

-## Explore Top livestreams
+## Explore Top Livestreams

-On the Explore tab, you can see the livestreams with most viewers order descently.
+On the Explore tab, you can see the livestreams with most viewers in descending order.
 Once you reach the bottom of the list, more streams will be loaded.

 ![Explore](./assets/explore_changelog.png "Explore")
 ![Explore Loading](./assets/explore_loading_changelog.png "Explore Loading")